SAML-Toolkits/ruby-saml/README.md

 # Ruby SAML [![Build Status](https://secure.travis-ci.org/onelogin/ruby-saml.png)](http://travis-ci.org/onelogin/ruby-saml)

+## Updating from 0.8.x to 0.9
+Version `0.9` adds many new features and improvements.
+It is a recommended update for all Ruby SAML users.
+For more details, please review [the changelog](changelog.md)

 ## Updating from 0.7.x to 0.8.x
 Version `0.8.x` changes the namespace of the gem from `OneLogin::Saml` to `OneLogin::RubySaml`.
 Please update your implementations of the gem accordingly.